roshansingh1236/tasksmate/README.md

    - On Android 8.0+: Go to **Settings** → **Apps & Notifications** → **Special App Access** → **Install Unknown Apps** → Select your browser → Enable

 **Step 2: Install the APK**
-1. Open the downloaded `TaskMate-v1.0.2.apk` file from your **Downloads** folder
+1. Open the downloaded `tasksmate-v1.0.2.apk` file from your **Downloads** folder
 2. Tap **Install**
 3. Wait for installation to complete
-4. Tap **Open** to launch TaskMate
+4. Tap **Open** to launch tasksmate

 **Step 3: Grant Permissions**
-When you first open TaskMate, grant the following permissions:
+When you first open tasksmate, grant the following permissions:
 - 📸 **Camera** - For profile pictures and document scanning
 - 📁 **Storage** - For file attachments and downloads
 - 🔔 **Notifications** - For task reminders and alerts